 About:

 Compared to other plants from the Iris genus, which can reach up to 3 feet in height, the Iris reticulata is relatively small, growing to only about 6 inches.
-Sword-like, ribbed leaves surround sweetly fragrant spring blossoms which feature floppy petals in a variety of colors contrasted with a spotted, orange, flame-like mark.
+Sword-like, ribbed leaves surround sweetly fragrant spring blossoms, which feature floppy petals in various colors contrasted with a spotted, orange, flame-like mark.

 Growing Zones: | 5 to 9 |